DevlessTeam/docs/api-engine.md

 As you would have noticed from above the Devless API Engine(DAE) works with three main entities tables, scripts and  "lean views"  each known as a **RESOURCE** .

-You can also pair up resources known as **SERVICES**  and this can be responsible for one functionality of the **APPLICATION**.
+You can also pair up resources together known as  **SERVICES**  and this is responsible for one functionality of the **APPLICATION**.

-In response to this order of organisation the restful endpoints are generates in the form:
+In response to this order of organisation the restful endpoints are generated in the form:
 ``` <hostname>\service\<service_name>\<resource_name>\ ```